siddhartha-chandra/siddhartha-chandra.github.io/_pages/about.md

 Capturing the beauty of Nature & simplicity and authenticity in People portraits is something I find deeply satisfying.

 I'm always on the lookout for solving collective pain-points using technology.
-If you are working on solving interesting problems in areas which require creativity, problem-solving skills, innovation and a high degree of empathy, I would love to connect.
+If you are working on solving interesting problems in areas which require creativity, problem-solving skills, innovation and empathy, I would love to connect.